Saurav02022/saurav-portfolio/README.md

 3. Get your API key from [Settings](https://wakatime.com/settings/account)
 4. Add to `.env.local`: `WAKATIME_API_KEY=your_api_key`
 5. Make your profile public in WakaTime settings

+**Note**: The CodingTime component displays top languages and development tools (editors/IDEs) instead of projects for privacy reasons.
+This provides insights into your coding activity without exposing sensitive project information.

 ### Dev.to (Blog Integration)